Navigating the toy aisle

 Safety and durability

 It’s a good idea to check the quality and sturdiness of your child’s toys, as some break easily and may be unsafe.
-If your child is under the age of three, keep them away from toys with small pieces, which can be a choking hazard.
+If your child is under the age of 3, keep them away from toys with small parts, which can be a choking hazard.
+You should also avoid low-quality toys that could chip or break into little pieces.

 Versatility

 A child should be able to play with their toy however and wherever they want.
 Versatile toys encourage your little one to use their imagination and actively participate in the game.
 They also take longer to outgrow.
 Building blocks, action figures, and modelling clay are all examples of versatile toys.
 Balls are great options, too.
 “Babies will start by crawling towards a ball as it rolls across the floor,” says Béliveau.
-“As they get bigger, they’ll learn to roll it toward someone, bounce it, kick it, play catch . . .”
+“As they get bigger, they’ll learn to roll it toward someone, bounce it, kick it, play catch, et cetera.”

 Variety